dmidlo/histdata.com-tools/README.md

 ### Data Quality Assessments

 `histdatacom --quality` runs offline checks against datasets that are already on disk.
-It does not contact HistData.com and does not submit a Temporal sidecar job.
+It does not contact HistData.com or InfluxDB; it submits a local Temporal sidecar `DataQualityWorkflow` that runs CPU/file activities and writes detailed JSON reports as disk artifacts.
 Use it after downloading or extracting data, before trusting local ZIP, CSV, or cache artifacts for import, modeling, or backtesting.

 ```sh
 histdatacom --quality --quality-target data/ --quality-report reports/quality.json